cosmos/cosmos-sdk/CONTRIBUTING.md

 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy -v`.

+### `go.work`

+The Cosmos SDK is a multi-module repo, for this reason, the use of a `go.work` file is handy.
+We provide a [`go.work.example`](./go.work.example) that contains all the modules used in the SDK.
+Do note that contributions modifying multiple Go modules should be submitted as separate PRs, this allows us to tag the changes and avoid `replace`s.
+When using the `go.work`, we recommend that you as well run the local test suite with `GOWORK=off`, this will ensure that the tests are run with the correct dependencies and behave the same than in our CI pipelines.

 ## Protobuf